Caledonia Springs, Ontario

-Caledonia Springs is now an unincorporated community in the northwest of the municipality of The Nation, Prescott and Russell United Counties in eastern Ontario, Canada.
+Caledonia Springs is an unincorporated community in the northwest of the municipality of The Nation, Prescott and Russell United Counties in Eastern Ontario, Canada.
 It is part of the National Capital Region and is in the geographic county of Caledonia.

 County Road 20 forms a 90-degree angle heading north and east from the settlement.
-The nearest named communities are Alfred in the township of Alfred Plantagenet to the north-west, and Vankleek Hill to the east.
+The nearest communities are Alfred in the township of Alfred and Plantagenet to the north-west, and Vankleek Hill to the east.
 A tributary of the Ruisseau des Atocas flows through the community.